w0-0p/Linux-Forensics/Live_Analysis/Live_Analysis.md

 - Otherwise, inspect individual processes
 - Use tools like chkrootkit and rkhunter to scan for rootkits and suspicious files.

-## SUID
-#### Check it with Velociraptor:
-Linux.Sys.SUID
-Linux.Detection.AnomalousFiles
-Exchange.Linux.Detection.IncorrectPermissions

-## rc.common
-Execute a command at the end of the boot process.
-To check: File /etc/rc.local
-#### Check it with Velociraptor:
-Linux.Search.FileFinder

 ## Startup file
 Commonly targeted files include ~/.bashrc, ~/.profile, or ~/.bash_profile

-System-wide
-Check /etc/init.d/, /etc/rc.d/, /etc/systemd/system/

-User-specific
-Check ~/.config/autostart/, ~/.config/ (under various subdirectories)

-## System Call
-### Use Emulate/Implement System Call in User-Space
-To Do
-### Alternate System Calls
-To Do
-### Fudging Around Parameters
-To Do

-## MOTD Backdooring
-File in /etc/update-motd.d/

 ## APT Backdooring
 APT hook files in /etc/apt/apt.conf.d/